I-Dromel/GERESA/README.md

     - String referencing the template
 - Remove the features you don't plan to use
 - Fill the copyright notices at the top of each file
-- Starti a new GIT history
+- Start a new GIT history
 ```
 git checkout --orphan [new_branch_name]
 ```